Want to checkout our Free Trial?

 What is 3D bioprinting?

-3D bioprinting is like regular 3D printing, but instead of using plastic or metal, it uses living cells to build things like tissues or organs.
+3D bioprinting is like regular 3D printing, but instead of using plastic or metal, it uses 3D printing living cells to build things like tissues or organs.
 It works by layering the cells one at a time, following a computer design.
 The big goal is to someday create organs that could be used for transplants, but right now it’s mostly used for things like making small patches of tissue for research or testing new drugs.
 It’s still pretty new but has a lot of exciting potential for the future of medicine.

 History of 3D Bioprinting